-Cost share or match, may be in the form of cash or in-kind contributions.
-Match is subject to the provisions in federal regulations (see: 2 CFR 200 Subpart D (200.306)).
+Cost share or match may be in the form of cash or in-kind contributions.
+Matching contributions are subject to the provisions of the federal grant regulations (see: 2 CFR 200 Subpart D (200.306)).

-Match contributions must meet the following criteria to be counted towards the grant.
+Matching contributions must meet the following criteria to be counted towards the grant:

-- They shall be verifiable from the recipient's records. - They shall not be included as contributions for any other federally-assisted project or program. - They shall be necessary and reasonable for the proper and efficient accomplishment of the project or program objectives and allocable under 2 CFR 200. - They shall be allowable under the applicable cost principles. - They shall not be paid by the Federal Government under another award or derived under any other federal assistance program - Their value shall be determined using scales and estimates appropriate for the local area - They shall not include grant application preparation fees
+- They shall be verifiable from the recipient's records. - They shall not be included as contributions for any other federally assisted project or program. - They shall be necessary and reasonable for the proper and efficient accomplishment of the project or program objectives and allocable under 2 CFR 200. - They shall be allowable under the applicable federal grant cost principles. - They shall not be paid by the Federal Government under another award or derived under any other federal assistance program. - Their value shall be determined using scales and estimates appropriate for the local area - They shall not include grant application preparation fees.